Church of Ireland: Same-sex unions and LGBT clergy

 Prior to the referendum on same-sex marriage, the church remained neutral on the issue.
 In 2015, the Bishop of Cork, the Rt.
 Rev. Paul Colton, Bishop Michael Burrows of Cashel, and two retired archbishops of Dublin endorsed same-sex marriage.
 While voting "no" on gay marriage, Bishop Pat Storey endorsed civil unions.
 Also, 55 clergy signed a letter supporting the blessing of same-sex couples.
 In its pastoral letter, the church reiterated that, presently, church marriages are only for heterosexual couples, but that clergy may offer prayers for same-sex couples.
 When asked about clergy entering into civil same-sex marriages, the letter stated that "all are free to exercise their democratic entitlements once they are enshrined in legislation.
 However, members of the clergy, are further bound by the Ordinal and by the authority of the General Synod of the Church of Ireland."
-Services of Thanksgiving for same-sex marriage have taken place in congregations; for example, St. Audoen's Church hosted "a service of thanksgiving" for same-sex marriage.
+Services of Thanksgiving for same-sex marriage have taken place in congregations; for example, St Audoen's Church hosted "a service of thanksgiving" for same-sex marriage.
 LGBTI services are also allowed by the Diocese of Cork, Cloyne and Ross.

 REFORM Ireland, a conservative lobby, has criticised the official letter as "a dangerous departure from confessing Anglicanism" and continues to oppose same-sex marriage recognition.
 Reflecting division, the church deferred its report on same-sex marriage to listen to all voices.
 The Church of Ireland Gazette, although "editorially independent", endorsed a blessing rite for same-sex couples.
 Many congregations, including cathedrals, have become publicly affirming of LGBTI rights.
 A church report has determined that "the moral logic underpinning the negative portrayal of same-sex eroticism in Scripture does not directly address committed, loving, consecrated same-sex relationships today".
 In 2017, the General Synod considered a proposal to request for public services of thanksgiving for same-sex couples, but the proposal was not passed; the church's select committee on human sexuality recommended that the bishops continue to study the issues.
 There were 176 votes against the motion to request public services, 146 in favour, and 24 abstentions.
 The Bishop of Cork, Paul Colton, declared his support for same-sex marriage ceremonies in the Church of Ireland.
+Three dioceses, the United Diocese of Tuam, Limerick, and Killaloe, the Diocese of Dublin and Glendalough, and the Diocese of Cashel, Ferns, and Ossory have voted to support the blessing of civil same-sex marriages, requesting that a motion be considered by the General Synod.